 Whirlpool offers a selection of fingerprint-resistant stainless appliances that are specially designed to resist fingerprints and smudges to make cleaning your appliance’s surface a breeze.

 These appliances are available in two color options—traditional stainless and black stainless.
 Black is a bold alternative to the traditional stainless, with a sleek matte finish that offers protection against wear, fingerprints and smudges.
 Whirlpool offers numerous other appliance colors and finishes.
+Find out which stainless steels are magnetic.
 If you're not sure which to choose, our guide to choosing appliance colors can help.

 Learn more about cleaning your appliances